robotframework/robotframework/doc/python/PythonTutorial.rst

   (:code:`True` and :code:`False`) similarly as most other programming languages.

 * Strings can be enclosed into double or single quotes.
-They do not have any difference like they do for example in Perl.
+Different quotest do not have any difference like they do for example in Perl.

-* Unicode strings have a special syntax like :code:`u"Hyv\xE4\xE4 y\xF6\t\xE4!"`.
+* Unicode strings have a special syntax like :code:`u"Hyv\\xE4\\xE4 y\\xF6\\t\\xE4!"`.
 Using Unicode with Python is not covered otherwise in this tutorial.

 * :code:`None` is a special value meaning nothing similarly as